Venlafaxine (By mouth)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, glaucoma, heart disease, high blood pressure, high cholesterol, low sodium in the blood, or thyroid problems.
-Tell your doctor if you have a history of seizures, heart attack, bipolar disorder, or mania.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, glaucoma, heart disease, high blood pressure, or thyroid problems.
+Tell your doctor if you have a history of seizures or heart attack.